 All tasks for each module are to be completed and submitted by the due date indicated for that module.
 Late written assignments will be accepted for one day following the due date, but will lose 5 points.
-The Quizzes and Discussions must be completed on time because you won't be able to access these after the due date of that particular module.
+The Quizzes and Discussions must be completed on time because you won't be able to access these after the due date.
 No exceptions will be made on these deadlines, unless you contact me and have a very good, documented reason for needing more time.
+Don't be late too often because it will hurt your grade.